libsteve/Cobbler/README.md

-Cobbler
+Cobbler: A C Object System
 =======

+Cobbler is an attempt to add objects to the C language in order to better understand the implementations of different kinds of object systems.

-A primitive object system using C macros and functions.
+A primitive static object system is being developed using just C Macros and functions.

+A dynamic object system library will also be created using a C framework.

 ##Goals